Hey, welcome to Discover Earth.

 I soon found that it appealed to the rational, problem-solving part of my brain.
 But it had no appeal for the ancient visual and emotional parts.

-So I followed it up with Didn’t Know That Existed, a very short blog about the hidden and incredible animals, places, and things that exist in our world.
+So I followed it up with Didn’t Know That Existed, a short blog about the hidden and incredible animals, places, and things that exist in our world.
 It tries to capture the sense of wonder that an old-time explorer might have felt when discovering some new animal or artifact unknown to his civilisation.

 Discover Earth became the feed that tied them together, and mixed them with content from across the internet through an app and community.
 Each day’s content is hand picked by a small team of moderators.

 It should tick a lot of boxes in showing you the incredible wonder and mystery that’s hidden in our world, both under your feet and in places you’ve never been.